postsent/postsent.github.io/_posts/computing/jeykll/2021-12-11-jekyll-custom.md

 ```
 Also, I set the baseurl to ``/en`` or ``/cn``, just to make sure it does not confuse with other project github page url.

+**Assumptions**: I assume I will not create file with same name on the same day.
+Otherwise, as above, there will be a link connect to two pages which could confuse Jekyll.

 ## Automated translation for yml file
 Below is applied to _config.yml
 ```py